w3c/miniapp-addressing/docs/Q&A.md

 **Answer:** I understand your question contains two points,

-1. Why not directly use the HTTPS protocol as the MiniApp URI?
+1. Why not directly use that HTTPS URL as the MiniApp URI?

 2. The current MiniApp URI mechanism requires a set of runtimes to parse it.
 Why is it necessary?
 What is the difference between that **runtime** and a conventional browser?